-Plain and simple – tickets are already sold out for 2020.
+Plain and simple – tickets sell out quickly.
 If you haven’t realized already, this event gets serious.
 If you are lucky enough to have snagged a ticket already you probably did so months ago when badge sale and registration announcements were made.

 If you weren’t so lucky this time around make sure to follow their social media tabs and check the official blog of Comic-Con and WonderCon Anaheim.
 Tickets usually run $50-70 per day for adults.

-Comic-Con 2020 will take place July 23-26 with a preview night on July 22 at the San Diego Convention Center.
+Comic-Con 2021 will take place July 22-25 with a preview night on July 21 at the San Diego Convention Center.
 Make sure to check their website frequently for more information and the release of the full program schedule.
-Be prepared to enjoy an action packed weekend of anime, art show, film festivals, games, masquerade and autographs!
+Be prepared to enjoy an action-packed weekend of anime, art show, film festivals, games, masquerade and autographs!

 Master Planning: check the deadlines for ticket registration, masquerade, booths and tables months before the con

 Stay Flexible: the full release of events is never finalized until 2 weeks before the event.
 However there are patterns:

 Friday usually has a lot of Star Wars events

 Saturday is the busiest day on the convention floor

 Sunday is lighter and has kid-friendly programming